Raindirk Audio

-Founded in 1973, Raindirk Audio Ltd is a manufacturer of high-end, pro-audio equipment used in both recording studios and live sound reproduction.
+Raindirk Audio Ltd is a manufacturer of high-end, pro-audio equipment used in both recording studios and live sound reproduction.
+The company was founded in 1973.
 Raindirk's first console was sold to former Deep Purple singer Ian Gillan's Kingsway Studios.
 All products are designed by Cyril Jones.

-Whilst not maintaining as high a profile as competitors like Solid State Logic, API and AMS Neve, Raindirk consoles have been used on artists as diverse as Pavarotti and Max Bygraves.
+While not as high a profile as competitors like Solid State Logic, API and AMS Neve, Raindirk consoles have been used on artists as diverse as Pavarotti and Max Bygraves.

 Competitors

 Historically, Raindirk has produced high-end, large-format, professional recording studio consoles.
 As such their main competitors have been: Neve, API, Euphonix, Harrison, Solid State Logic, Studer, and AMEK (no longer manufactured).

 However, in recent years Raindirk has focussed on high-end live sound applications.
 A recent development has been the design of high specification DI boxes and microphone pre-amps for use in DAW studios.